Facebook Pixel Skip to main content

 Pillar 3: The Timber Liquidity Event

 This is the core wealth generation engine.
-Specifically, we heavily utilize Swietenia Macrophylla (Honduran Mahogany).
+Specifically, we heavily utilize Swietenia Macrophylla (Honduran Mahogany) along with sandalwood cultivation for high-value long-term timber returns.
 Over a 12-to-15 year cycle, a single acre can comfortably host roughly 350 to 500 mature timber trees (depending on spacing and intercropping).

 • The Math: Assuming a conservative survival rate of 300 established trees, and projecting a conservative yield of just 15 cubic feet per mature tree, an acre produces 4,500 cubic feet of premium hardwood at maturity.